punidramesh/morax/README.md

 ## Usage

 ⚠️   It is to be noted that this is a proof of concept and by using it, you hereby agree that I'm not responsible for any issues that may occur.
+Currently MacOS and Linux distributions are supported.

 ## Initialization